webix-hub/docs/data/desktop/vue.md

 });
 ~~~

+The result is presented in the image below:

 <img src="desktop/two_way_data_binding.png">

-By using the *v-model* directive we've bound the "result" data attribute both to the input and for the slider elements.
+We've bound the "result" data attribute both to the input and the slider elements.

-What happens when the value of the "result" attribute is changed in one of the components:

-- When a new value is entered into the input, the following actions happen for the slider:
+When the *v-model* bound value is modified, the *onValue* event fires in the Webix view.

-1) the "onChange" event fires.
-It's handler takes the new value from the input

-2) the "onValue" event fires.
-It takes the new value and sets it for the slider

-- When a slider handler is dragged to a new position, a new value is set in the input.
+When the value of the Slider view is changed, its native event *onChange* fires and informs Vue about value change.

+The declaration *this.$scope* inside of the onChange event handler points to the < webix-ui > element, i.e. on a Webix view as a Vue component.

 **Related sample**: [Two-way Data Binding](https://webix-hub.github.io/webix-vue/samples/01_webix_ui.html)

-Webix Application with Vue Templates {#webix_app}
+Creating Webix Application with a Vue Template {#webix_app}
 -------------------------

-You can make use of Vue reactive templates inside of a Webix-based application.
-It allows updating data in an application dynamically.
+You can make use of a Vue reactive template inside of a Webix-based application.
 There is a *view:"vue"* widget added specially for this purpose.
 It presents a Vue template that can be used as a native Webix widget.

 The only thing you need to do to use it in your app is to [include the corresponding JS file](desktop/vue.md#includedfiles).

 Let's consider the following example.
 We have a Webix Layout with a List view and want to display an item data in a template depending on the selected List item.

-The "dynamic" part of the layout can be implemented by the Vue view:
+The code sample below shows how a Webix List and a Vue template can be bound:

 ~~~js
 var list = {